Promoting your software

 Things were running a bit late due to problems with the projector, so I didn’t have time for the audience participation at the end.
 Projector problems are really not what you need when you are just about to do a talk to a room full of people!
 Many thanks to Alwin and Sytske of Collectorz for doing the video and to Dave and Aaron of Software Promotions for helping to sort out the unruly projector.

-9 Responses to “Promoting your software”
+9 thoughts on “Promoting your software

 Hey Andy,